Available in Classic and VPC

 | ① Management menu | |

-| ② View information | Bucket details. |
+| ② View information | Details of the bucket. |

-| ③ Version management | View whether the bucket versioning feature is enabled. |
+| ③ Version management | View whether the Bucket version management feature is enabled. |

-| ④ Lifecycle management | View whether the lifecycle management feature is enabled. |
+| ④ Lifecycle management | View whether the Lifecycle management feature is enabled. |

-| ⑤ Encryption management | View whether the data encryption is enabled and its type. |
+| ⑤ Encryption management | View whether the Data encryption feature is enabled and its type. |

 Delete bucket

-To delete buckets:
+To delete a bucket:

 - Select the bucket you want to delete from the bucket list and click [Delete bucket].